 - Employee Benefit Provided by a Bargaining Agreement

 - Course Conditions (A course condition exists when the location or timing of the course results in the student not being able to use the services intended by a fee)

 - Resident Hall Fees

 - Natural disasters or other situations beyond the control of the campus

 RCTC shall define the terms under which any authorized waiver will be granted and document the reason for all waivers.
 MSUSA or MSCSA student association fees cannot be waived.

 Students wishing to appeal Assessment of Tuition and Fees policy should be prepared to fully document the circumstances on which the appeal is based.
-Appeals must be written or typed, signed by the student, contain appropriate supporting documentation and should be delivered to the RCTC Admissions and Records office.
-The statute of appeals for retroactive drops/withdrawals, with possible extenuating circumstances, will be limited to 120 days following a term to file a formal academic appeal.
-Each appeal will be reviewed and a judgment will be mailed to the student.
+General appeal forms for this matter can be requested through the Admissions and Records Office.
+Appeals must be completed and signed by the student, contain a personal statement, and attach appropriate supporting documentation in order to be considered complete and ready for review.
+Completed general appeals can be delivered to the RCTC Admissions and Records Office.

 RCTC shall maintain records on refunds, drops, withdrawals, nonattendance, and waivers to ensure accountability and accurate reporting in accordance with applicable procedures.